shrestho10/SummaryTheSavior/Security-Aware-Summarizer/readme.txt

 The predictions are saved in eval_2 folder where further analysis has been done where we see utilizing the Llama guard that the benign and ambiguous prediction responses by various LLMs ARE SAFE OR NOT. new evlatuation files: https://github.com/shrestho10/SummaryTheSavior/tree/main/Security-Aware-Summarizer/eval_2/jbb_evaluation

 Rejection evaluation for wil jailbreak will be found at: https://github.com/shrestho10/SummaryTheSavior/tree/main/Security-Aware-Summarizer/wiljailbreak_eval

+Our summary extractor will be found at: https://huggingface.co/Sabia/summary_extractor